 Sex change operations and related medical treatments are expensive.
 They are also elective procedures.
 When troop levels are being slashed to 150-year lows and fighter jets are using pieces pulled off other airplanes just to be able to fly, while American service members and civilians are slaughtered around the world, one might be forgiven for wondering if we have entered a time of national insanity.

 Back to that cracked molar that was pulled out in Baghdad ten years ago this week.
 I still have a hole back there where that tooth used to live.
 I have inquired several times since I got back home about getting a tooth implant.
 They are surprisingly expensive.
-As an Army Reservist I had a civilian contractor dentist try to help me get it paid for by the Army.
+As an Army Reservist over the next few years I had a civilian dentist try to help me get it paid for by the Army.
 He reasoned that, since the tooth was lost while in a combat zone on active duty and removed by an Army dentist, that the Army should fix it.
-I believe he has put the request through a few times.
-They refuse to pay for it.
-I have also asked about getting an implant at my VA visits, but have been denied there, as well.
+He put the request through more than once.
+The Army refused to pay for it.
+I asked about getting an implant at my VA visits, too, but have been denied there as well.
 It is not a huge deal.
 I am a blessed man to be only missing a molar.
 Annoying, but not noticeable to anyone.
 Since the Department of Defense suddenly has all the money it needs to surgically mutilate the genitals and other body parts of otherwise physically healthy servicemembers - on purpose - maybe I should put in another request to get that tooth fixed.